zgmf2000/udemy-graphql-react-course/miscellaneous/query-samples.md

-# GraphQL Query Samples
+# GraphQL Query
+Queries are methods which are used to retrieve data.
 There are several different query types in GraphQL.
 Here are some of them:

+## Creating Queries

+## Calling Queries
-## Basic Query Sample
+### Basic Query Sample
 GraphQL queries are very simple.
 You just need to call the query name, set a parameter, then list the fields you want to output:
 ```